SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Bleeding Disorders I-IV Overview, 1 and 2dary hemostasis_Squires.md

  Further, based on the interpretation of the PT and PTT, be able to construct a differential diagnosis Some of the most important coagulopathies include:
  - Hemophilia A, B, C
+	 -  Hemophilia A and Type 3 vWD would generally show severe bleeding and both would demonstrate a _prolonged aPTT._
+	 -
  - While less common, the various inhibitors (autoantibody and alloantibody to factor VIII and Lupus inhibitor, are also important)
  Fibrinolysis is an important condition that may result in severe bleeding abnormalities - what causes that? dic/fibrinolytic bleeding and all that surgery that causes it